satishphd/Teaching-Intel-Intrinsics-for-SIMD-Parallelism/README.md

 2) evalPoly.c is a program that contains a function to evaluate a polynomial.
 Lab work can be using intrinsics to implement the function.

-3) matmul_intrinsic.c is a program that contains program that uses Intel AVX functions to implement matrix-matrix multiplication.
+3) matmul_intrinsic.c is a program that contains program that uses x86 AVX functions to implement matrix-matrix multiplication. loop_AVX512.c is a program that shows how to parallelize a C loop using AVX-512 intrinsic functions.

 4) A pdf of the presentation slide is also there.